polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/block-import.md

-An example of this wrapping is the [`PowBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_consensus_pow/struct.PowBlockImport.html), which holds a reference to another type that also implements `BlockImport`.
-This allows the PoW consensus engine to do its own import-related bookkeeping and then pass the block to the nested `BlockImport`, probably the client.
-This pattern is also demonstrated in [`AuraBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_consensus_aura/struct.AuraBlockImport.html), [`BabeBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_consensus_babe/struct.BabeBlockImport.html), and [`GrandpaBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_finality_grandpa/struct.GrandpaBlockImport.html).
+An example of this wrapping is the [`PowBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_consensus_pow/struct.PowBlockImport.html), which holds a reference and can implement `BlockImport`.
+Thus allowing the PoW consensus engine to do its own import-related checks and pass the block to the nested `BlockImport` to the client.
+The pattern is also demonstrated in
+[`AuraBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_consensus_aura/struct.AuraBlockImport.html),
+[`BabeBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_consensus_babe/struct.BabeBlockImport.html), and
+[`GrandpaBlockImport`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_finality_grandpa/struct.GrandpaBlockImport.html).

-`BlockImport` nesting need not be limited to one level.
-In fact, it is common for nodes that use both an authoring engine and a finality gadget to layer the nesting even more deeply.
-For example, Polkadot's block import pipeline consists of a `BabeBlockImport`, which wraps a `GrandpaBlockImport`, which wraps the `Client`.
+`BlockImport` nesting is not limited to one level.
+It is common for nodes that utilize an authoring engine and a finality gadget to layer the nesting.
+For example, Polkadot's block import pipeline consists of a `BabeBlockImport` which wraps a `GrandpaBlockImport` to wrap the `Client`.

 ## Learn More